• Skip to main content

 Grand Prismatic holds the presence of chemotrophs (organisms that use chemicals as a source of energy) mixed with a great deal of phototrophic life.

-While a lot of Grand Prismatic’s bacteria is photosynthetic, relying heavily on the sun, there is debate if a chemotrophic bacteria, Aquifex, which is fueled by hydrogen gas, is also present.
+While a lot of Grand Prismatic’s bacteria are photosynthetic, relying heavily on the sun, there is debate whether a chemotrophic bacterium, Aquifex, which is fueled by hydrogen gas, is also present.

 Three recognizable cyanobacteria (aquatic photosynthesizing bacteria) have been identified across the scalding temperatures of the spring.